Affligem Abbey: First foundation

 In 1523, Affligem joined the Bursfelde Congregation, a union of Benedictine monasteries formed in the 15th century for the stricter observance of the Benedictine rule.
 In 1569, the Archbishop of Mechelen became secular abbot and the spiritual duty was exercised by a provost (praepositus), a measure that lasted until the dissolution of the abbey in 1796.
 In 1580 the abbey was destroyed by soldiers of William the Silent, but subsequently rebuilt.

 Archbishop Jacobus Boonen introduced the Monte Cassino observance.
-At his insistence, the Prior of Affligem, Benedict van Haeften, founded in 1627 a new congregation, B. M. V. in Templo Praesentat, which included Affligem and several other Belgian monasteries, affiliated to the Congregation of St. Vanne, which had a stricter constitution than Bursfeld.
+At his insistence, the Prior of Affligem, Benedict van Haeften, founded in 1627 a new congregation, B. M. V. in Templo Praesentata, which included Affligem and several other Belgian monasteries, affiliated to the Congregation of St. Vanne, which had a stricter constitution than Bursfeld.
 It was dissolved in 1654.
 Haeften commissioned Rubens and De Crayer to decorate the church and the monastery in Affligem.

 In 1796, during the French occupation, the monks were chased away from the abbey, part of the buildings destroyed and the lands confiscated.
 The last provost, Beda Regaus, preserved the miraculous image of Our Lady, as well as the staff and chalice of Saint Bernard.
 These came into the possession of a Benedictine monk, Veremund Daens, who in 1838 established a new foundation at Dendermonde.

-John Cotton, whose De musica (c.
-1100-1121) is one of the earliest musical theses, covers the ecclesiastical use of monody in the organum and the roots of polyphony.
-Jan of Afflighem, Jan van Ruusbroec's Good Cook in the Groenendaal monastery near Brussels, was important for the survival of theology in the wake of the Black Death.
-His theology strongly influenced Gerard Groot, who taught Thomas à Kempis.